 Using an extra layer of security, in the form of two-factor authentication, can also deter hacking attempts and data breaches.
 You will often find this feature, which involves the use of a second code available only to bonafide users, in modern content management systems (CMS).

-7. Schedule Frequent Automatic Backups
+7. Scheduling Frequent Automatic Backups

 Even when following best practices in basic online security, things can – and will – go wrong at some point.
 Sometimes, it could be something entirely out of your hands, like server failure at your web host service provider.